chrismorse/SDM/README.md

-# What makes a great Software Development Manager
+# What makes a great Software Development Manager?
 #### Found a great resource?
 Add it by submitting a Pull Request!